WIX vs WordPress: Which Platform Is Right for Your Website?

 Ownership | Full control of the site | Hosted by Wix |

-Which Is Better for Business: Wix or WordPress?
+Which Is Better for Business?

 The answer depends on your business needs: